-Ibrahim Sirkeci is Professor of Transnational Studies and Marketing and the Director of the Regent’s Centre for Transnational Business and Management (2010-2019) at Regent’s University London.
-Sirkeci has also served the Head of Marketing Subject Cluster (2019-2023) and Interim Assistant Dean for Research (2019) in the Faculty of Business and Management.
+Ibrahim Sirkeci is Professor of Transnational Studies and Marketing and the Director of the Regent’s Centre for Transnational Business and Management (since 2010) at Regent’s University London.
+Sirkeci has also served the Head of Marketing Subject Cluster (2019-2020) and Interim Assistant Dean for Research (2019) in the Faculty of Business and Management.
 Before joining Regent’s University London, Prof Sirkeci worked as a Leverhulme Research Fellow at The Centre for the Study of Ethnicity and Citizenship in the University of Bristol (2005) and as an Assistant Professor in Management and Head of Department in Tourism Management at Atilim University in Ankara, Turkey (2003-2004).

 Sirkeci completed his BA in Political Science and Public Administration at Bilkent University (Turkey) (1997), studied towards an MA in Economic and Social Demography at Hacettepe University Institute for Population Studies (Turkey), and then transferred to University of Sheffield (UK), where he completed his PhD in Geography (2003).
 Prof Sirkeci has been a visiting researcher at University of Cologne (Germany) in 1999.

 Prof Sirkeci’s research spans into various multidisciplinary areas including marketing of higher education, transnational consumers, segmentation, segregation, mobility, transnational space, ethnic marketing, ethnic conflict, remittances, immigrant businesses, and reproductive health.
 His research has attracted funding from international funding bodies including the European Commission, the British Academy, the World Bank, and the UK Higher Education Academy.
 Since 2014, Prof Sirkeci’s research on remittances and transnational mobility was sponsored by Ria Money Transfer, a leading money transfer company.